nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `filter (ta/TASK_ASSIGNEE_NAME)||(td/DEADLINE)||(start/START_DATE end/END_DATE)||(tp/TASK PROGRESS)||(tn/TASK_NAME)`
   - User may choose one predicate to filter tasks by
   - Assignee name is the name of the Teammate who is assigned to the task
-  - Task Name can be any alphanumeric value (containing only alphabets and / or numbers).
+  - Task Name can be any alphanumeric value (containing only alphabets and / or numbers)
-  - Names provided must be complete words and will only match complete words from the name of the task or assignee.
+  - Names provided must be complete words and will only match complete words from the name of the task or assignee
   - Deadline of the task follows the format *DD-MM-YYYY hh:mm:ss*
   - Start date and end date in the time range follows the format *DD-MM-YYYY*
-  - Task progress is a percentage value indicating how much of the task is done.
+  - Task progress is a percentage value indicating how much of the task is done

 Example: `filter ta/Lucas` filters all the tasks who have Lucas assigned to them, and displays those tasks.

 ### List all tasks `alltasks `

-List all tasks in the task list of a project

-Enters the Task scope.
+List all tasks in the task list of a project and enters the Task scope.

 Format: `alltasks `